Croquet and Chastleton

-The rules of Croquet were first properly codified by a former resident of Chastleton, Walter Whitmore Jones.
+The rules of Croquet were first codified by a former resident of Chastleton, Walter Whitmore Jones.

-Looking at his biography, Walter became restless quite easily; he never finished his Oxford University degree, leaving after two years and left a position in the government’s War Office to try his hand at inventing various objects and games.
+Looking at his biography, Walter became easily restless; he never finished his Oxford University degree, leaving after two years and left a position in the government’s War Office to try his hand at inventing various objects and games.

 He put aside board games and turned to inventing objects such as the Bootlace Winder and the Railway Carriage Signal, both patented in 1864.
 Needless to say, he didn’t make much money from either of them.
 He also managed to persuade the publisher Longmans to publish two volumes of his poetry, but again they were not warmly received.

-He worked with the magazine The Field (now the world’s oldest country and field sports magazine) to compile the rules and they were eventually published in 1866 as ‘The Field rules’.
+He worked with the magazine The Field (the world’s oldest country and field sports publication) to compile the rules and they were eventually published in 1866 as ‘The Field rules’.
 One Croquet historian wrote that Walter had changed the game ‘from the silliest open-air game to the most intellectual one’.

 Walter had finally found his calling in life and became the self-styled champion of Croquet.
 He worked with J. H. Walsh, the editor of The Field, in founding the All England Croquet Club but due to disagreements he was dismissed from the Club as Secretary in 1869.
-This club went on to find a home for the game at Worple Road in Wimbledon which it shared its headquarters with the Lawn Tennis Association until 1922.
+The club went on to find a home at Worple Road in Wimbledon where it shared its headquarters with the Lawn Tennis Association until 1922.

 Walter Whitemore Jones died in London at the relatively young age of 41 of throat cancer.
 A somewhat difficult man, Walter, at the time of his death, had refused to become involved with anymore revisions of the rules of Croquet due to yet more disagreements.